 df %>% distinct(subject, .keep_all = TRUE)

-The `.keep_all=TRUE` argument is only needed when we have to specify certain columns and want to keep the other columns in the output.
+The `.keep_all=TRUE` argument is only necessary when we need to specify specific columns and want to retain the other columns in the output.

 df %>% distinct(col1, col2, .keep_all = TRUE)

-It will return the unique rows based on the col1 and col2 columns.
+It will return the unique rows based on the values of the col1 and col2 columns.

 That’s all!